 Local Planning Services - The Planning Services Department provides a variety of services to local governments, from plan development to meeting facilitation.
-Staff is currently providing assistance on plan and regulation updates for, Landrum, Lyman Inman, and Anderson County.
-Moving forward, staff will begin working with Reidville on an update of their Land Development Regulations in the coming year.
+Staff is currently providing assistance on plan and regulation updates for several communities.
 We will also respond to requests for information on issues from simple technical assistance to contractual projects for plan or ordinance development.